 The downside, is it can take a couple days to process and get you payment.
 But as long as you don’t need the money tomorrow, this is probably the best bet if you want to sell quickly, easily, and keep your sanity.
 Leverage multiple offers of course, but they’ll likely be better than any pawn shop.

-If you’re looking for an online diamond buyer, Top 5 Cash for Diamonds ranks several online diamond buyers.
+If you’re looking for an online diamond buyer, Diamond Karma lists several reputable online diamond buyers.

 3) Craigslist / Peer-to-peer